 David W. Miller

 During his career Dr. Miller’s research was primarily history on the relationship between politics and religion in Ireland from the early modern period to the late 20th century.
-He also developed the “Great American History Machine”, an electronic program for producing maps of census and election data, which is soon to be made available by the CMU Olive Archive.

 - “Ulster Evangelicalism and American Culture Wars.”
 In Radharc: A Journal of Irish and Irish-American Studies vols.
 5-7 (2004-06): 197-215.